-[config] forecast_length Length of atmospheric forecast.
-Default is 126 hours. run_gsi Option to run GSI and FGAT initialization. run_ocean Option to run ocean coupling. ocean_model Option to select ocean model: POM or HYCOM.
-Only POM is supported. atmos_model Only WRF is supported. run_wave Option to run wave model (not supported in v3.9a).
-Must be set to no. wave_model Only WW3 (WAVEWATCH III wave model); not supported in v3.9a. run_relocation Option to run vortex relocation/initialization. run_ensemble_da Option to run the DA ensemble (not supported in v3.9a). ensda_opt Options to run the DA ensemble (not supported in v3.9a). ensda_when Options to trigger HWRF ensemble (not supported in v3.9a). ensda_fallback Option to run HWRF when GFS EnKF files are missing (not supported in v3.9a). run_ens_relocation Option to run relocation for ensemble members (not sup- ported in v3.9a). run_satpost Option to output synthetic satellite products. run_multistorm Option to run as multistorm (not supported in v3.9a). gfsinit_type Specify data format of GFS/GDAS IC input.
-1=grib2, 2=nemsio (default for v3.9a), 3=spectral, 4=highres grib2. gfsbdy_type Specify data format of GFS/GDAS BC input.
-1=grib2 (de- fault for v3.9a), 2=nemsio, 3=spectral. extra_trackers Option to run the GFDL vortex tracker on d02 and d03 (not supported in v3.9a).
+Length of atmospheric forecast.
+Default is 126 hours.
+Option to run GSI and FGAT initialization.
+Option to run ocean coupling.
+Option to select ocean model: POM or HYCOM.
+Only POM is supported.
+Only WRF is supported.
+Option to run wave model (not supported in v4.0a).
+Must be set to no. Only WW3 (WAVEWATCH III wave model); not supported in v4.0a.
+Option to run vortex relocation/initialization.
+Option to run the DA ensemble (not supported in v4.0a).
+Options to run the DA ensemble (not supported in v4.0a).
+Options to trigger HWRF ensemble (not supported in v4.0a).
+Option to run HWRF when GFS EnKF files are missing (not supported in v4.0a).
+Option to run relocation for ensemble members (not supported in v4.0a).
+Option to output synthetic satellite products.
+Option to run as multistorm (not supported in v4.0a).
+Specify data format of GFS/GDAS IC input.
+1=grib2, 2=nemsio (default for v4.0a), 3=spectral, 4=highres grib2.
+Specify data format of GFS/GDAS BC input.
+1=grib2 (default for v4.0a), 2=nemsio, 3=spectral.
+Option to run the GFDL vortex tracker on d02 and d03 (not supported in v4.0a).